starsite/FileMaker-Swift/README.md

 ### Refresh Token (function)

 Returns an optional token.
 The `@escaping` marker allows the `token?`, `code`, and `message` types to be used later (they're permitted to "escape" or outlive the function).
 That's typical for async calls in Swift.
+All of the functions in this repo use `@escaping`.

 ```swift
 // MARK: - refresh token -> (token?, code, message)